jooby-project/jooby/md/req.md

 });
 ```

-An API like this should be avoided and we mention it here to say that this is possible so you can take note and figure out if something doesn't work as you expect.
+It is clear that an API like this should be avoided.

 #### param type conversion